- Home

 What is Constant Rate in Math?

-A constant rate of change means the output increases (or decreases) by the same fixed amount for every unit increase in the input — the hallmark of a linear function.
+A constant rate of change means the output increases (or decreases) by the same fixed amount for every unit increase in the input โ the hallmark of a linear function.

-Why is Constant Rate important?
+What is the Constant Rate formula?

 Prerequisites